Ross Milne (politician): Later life

 After his defeat, Milne worked with TransCanada Pipelines where he established their Environmental Affairs Department, appeared many times before the National Energy Board and represented TCPL on the Canadian Petroleum Association's Environmental and Pipeline Committees.

 In 1988 he was seconded by TCPL to the building of the 600 km Iroquois Pipeline from Cornwall, Ontario, through New York State and under Long Island Sound into New York City.
 He was the lead in obtaining the regulatory and environmental approvals, appearing before FERC (the US Regulatory Commission) and State agencies, and later overseeing the construction of the pipeline.

-After returning to Canada in 1991 Milne joined Acres International, where he carried out energy-related projects for the World Bank in Russia, Columbia, Peru and Vietnam, and was a project leader for CIDA in providing institutional strengthening training for energy projects in South America.
+After returning to Canada in 1991 Milne joined Acres International, where he carried out energy-related projects for the World Bank in Russia, Colombia, Peru and Vietnam, and was a project leader for CIDA in providing institutional strengthening training for energy projects in South America.

 After retiring, Milne returned to his agricultural engineering roots, designing and supervising the construction of all the buildings on the new Brampton Fall Fair site, for the Peel Agricultural Society in 1997.
 Since then, he has remained in charge of the operation, maintenance and proper inspection of all the operating systems for these buildings (i.e. the water supply, electrical, sewage and fire alarm systems).

 He also has returned to touring in his Model As, and has driven with his wife in their 1931 Model A across Australia and New Zealand, through the Scandinavian countries, the Maritimes and up the West Coast of Canada through Alaska and the Yukon to the Arctic Circle.
 In 2013 he drove his Model A from Vancouver down to San Francisco, then across the US from the Golden Gate Bridge to Times Square in New York City, before driving it back home to Canada, 6,742 miles in total.